BrokenRegistry/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+- Correction of errors and omissions in the manual: range and speed of missiles and torpedoes.
+- Added the missing Toxic colonization module to the restricted list
+- Random events granting access to technologies will no longer bypass technological prohibitions.
 - Fixed very rare crash on system panel.
 - Fixed the issue of the shipyard limit being unreadable in Spanish.
 (Font size is now dynamic.)
 - Fixed some crash on launch, but may not be stable, uses the previous version if you do not have this issue.